elastic/connectors/docs/reference/google_drive.md

 Refer to [Document level security](https://www.elastic.co/guide/en/enterprise-search/master/dls.html) for more information.

-**Note:** Refer to [DLS in Search Applications](https://www.elastic.co/guide/en/enterprise-search/master/dls-e2e-guide.html) to learn how to ingest data from SharePoint Online with DLS enabled, when building a search application.
+**Note:** Refer to [DLS in Search Applications](https://www.elastic.co/guide/en/enterprise-search/master/dls-e2e-guide.html) to learn how to ingest data from Google Drive with DLS enabled, when building a search application.

 ## Content extraction